jethro-djan/jethro-djan.github.io/_posts/2024-05-08-a-reflection-on-the-cause-and-course-of-adversity-part-1.markdown

 Well, I am a teller of stories.
 In this post, I would like to tell you a mildly fascinating tale: a familiar one about how adversity can morph into a person for those of us of the religious ilk, especially in Ghana.
 I would like to cut through this complex issue using two questions.
 Let’s dive into it.

 Picture your adversity.
-Let me ask you this: how big is it your problem?
+Let me ask you this: how big is your problem?
 I mean, really.
 Can you confidently estimate the size of your challenge?
 This question might strike you as inconsiderate, or perhaps it even borders offensive.
 Maybe you are even driven to ask why you should care about such a question.
 Nonetheless, in the grand scheme of things, it is a question worth asking.

 If you are still reading then I am pretty confident you are not upset about my questions.
 That’s awesome!